UAE: How I waited 16 hours for help after my electric car went offline

 You need to stride wider when you are walking uphill.
 It is the law of nature.
 Gravity will pull you down and make you crawl on your belly, but you must gather enough muscle in your calves to keep walking

-Brands stand comfortable with selling their products by capitalizing on the brand name.
+Brands stand comfortable with selling their products by capitalising on the brand name.
 I have witnessed a concerning trend with major brands globally and within the UAE.

 I have a personal experience that I would like to shed light on.
 A month ago, I bought an electric car anticipating the end of my experience with car service centres which, for me, was once every two to three months, depending on the mileage I drove.